mfrasca/aisleriot/pyod/README.md

 -----
 the first stage of development is mostly a proof of concept:
 * choose the deck you prefer
-* decide if you need 9 or 12 cards per deck
+* decide how many cards per deck you want
 * invoke pyod informing it of your choices

-this produces 4 svg files, you can print them on A4 paper using inkscape or something else.
+this produces some svg files, you can print them on A4 paper using inkscape or something else.

 options
 -------